W. Va. Woman Fights to Collect $10 Million from Debt Collectors

 "My clients say it is not their policy to engage in conduct that violates the law," he said.
 He characterized the $10 million judgment as "unfair."

 Well ya should have shown up for you day in court...

 Q: What were the uber-rich doing sitting around the cesspool with their straws in the water?

-A: Blowing air to the Wall Street sharks.... and libertarian skin divers.
+A: Blowing air to the Washington politicians, Wall street sharks.... and libertarian skin divers.